mrlacey/UwpDesignTimeData/README.md

 - Title
 - Value

 If the underlying element has the property the design-time content will be used in the designer.
-If it doens't have that property, the design-time value will be ignored.
+If it doesn't have that property, the design-time value will be ignored.

 ## Improving the design-time experience